Defense of Beijing: Aftermath

-On 20 October, Esen sent envoys to negotiate a peace deal with the Ming court.
-On 8 November, Esen's forces moved outside the Great Wall.

-Esen continued attempting to use Zhengtong Emperor to negotiate with the Ming court but to no avail as the new emperor was gaining power and had no intention of giving it back to his brother.
-Eventually Esen released the Zhengtong Emperor in 1450.
+Esen continued attempting to use Emperor Yingzong to negotiate with the Ming court but to no avail as the new emperor was gaining power and had no intention of giving it back to his brother.
+Esen released the captured emperor in 1450.
 This was because he saw no advantage keeping him any longer and the Mongol economy relied on their trade with the Ming dynasty so Esen was obligated to reopen negotiations.
+Upon Emperor Yingzong's return, the Jingtai Emperor feared for the security of his throne and ordered him to remain in the Southern Palace within the Forbidden City, limiting his contact with the outside world.
+Emperor Yingzong was placed under house arrest.

 Esen faced criticism for his failure to capitalize his initial victory over the Ming.
-Certain historians have argued that Esen had not only failed to win better terms than the prior arrangements, he was forced to accept less favorable terms in return for resumption of trade with the Ming.
-In 1453 Esen declared himself Khan where internal conflict broke out and 2 years later was assassinated by his own men.
+Instead of securing better terms, he was ultimately forced to accept less favorable ones in exchange for the resumption of trade with the Ming.
+Following his self-proclamation as Khan in 1453, Esen faced internal strife; he was assassinated by his own men two years later.

-The Ming dynasty underwent a restructuring of the organization of its armed forces and allowed more oversight from the capital bureaucracy rather than just the eunuchs.

-The Jingtai Emperor was impressed with Yu Qian's accomplishment and promoted him to be the Crown Prince's Guardian and Tutor.
-However, in 1457, the previous Zhengtong Emperor successfully launched a coup and overthrew his brother, the Jingtai Emperor.
-Yu Qian was falsely accused of treason and sentenced to death.
-Many of Yu Qian's enemies called for him to be executed by slow slicing but the Zhengtong Emperor reduced his sentence to public beheading.
-Yu Qian was posthumously rehabilitated nine years later by the Chenghua Emperor.